-Areas with potential conflicts of interest with the controlling officer's other tasks are identified, minimised and monitored.
-Functions are separated in such a way that faults and deviations that occur in one place in the organisation are ascertained and corrected elsewhere.
+Areas with potential conflicts of interest with the controlling officer's other tasks are identified and monitored.
+As a starting point, functions are separated in such a way that faults and deviations that occur in one place in the organisation are ascertained and corrected elsewhere.